 This film contains two enthralling car chases which punctuate both the beginning and end.
-The film has a typical gritty 70’s cop film look and it really lets the visuals take over at times, The driver has very little dialog and lets his work do the talking and Bruce Den is superb as the detective who has become obsessed with capturing his elusive prey.
+The film has a typically gritty 70’s cop film look and it really lets the visuals take over at times, The driver has very little dialogue and lets his work do the talking and Bruce Den is superb as the detective who has become obsessed with capturing his elusive prey.
 You can see the obvious influence and inspiration the film had on”Drive” the stylish, noir thriller starring Ryan Gosling and Albert Brooks decades later.

 The 1080p picture is solid no dirt or scratches were noticed and the presentation is very good.
-Audio is DTS-HD MA mono and does the job fine, in fact the soundtrack is excellent especially during the chase scenes.
+Audio is DTS-HD MA mono and does the job fine, in fact, the soundtrack is excellent especially during the chase scenes.
 Extras are limited.
 All you get is a deleted opening scene and a trailer.

 FILM: 7.5 PICTURE: 7 AUDIO: 7 EXTRAS: 3